BraveProgrammer/CheatSheet/python/python.md

 num / 2    # division with 2
 num % 4    # division with 4 and return remaining
 num ** 2   # power with 2
+num < 10   # does 10 bigger than num?
+num > 5    # does num is bigger than 5?
 num = 100  # equal with 100
 ```